tatsuyasbe/test_app_6/README.md

 * ...

-from Complete Ruby on Rails
+from Complete Ruby on Rails by Tatsuya
+# test_app_6